starhiking/HeatmapInHeatmap/README.md

 * Install Packages: ```pip install -r requirements.txt```

-* We have process the dataset follow [PFLD](https://github.com/guoqiangqi/PFLD) practice, and you can download the training data and checkpoint directly at [Baidu Drive](https://pan.baidu.com/s/1QESuPhP9d6TUVySNBqQcZw) (passwd:cjap) or [Google Drive](https://drive.google.com/drive/folders/1leozJAlv1qiJ29PnJkpxjv1OINd-D3U7?usp=sharing)
+* We have processed the dataset following [PFLD](https://github.com/guoqiangqi/PFLD) practice, and you can download the training data and checkpoint directly at [Baidu Drive](https://pan.baidu.com/s/1QESuPhP9d6TUVySNBqQcZw) (passwd:cjap) or [Google Drive](https://drive.google.com/drive/folders/1leozJAlv1qiJ29PnJkpxjv1OINd-D3U7?usp=sharing)

 * Unzip and move files into ```Best/WFLW``` and ```data/benchmark``` directory.
 Your folder structure should like this